cpmpercussion/robojam/README.md

 The web app runs uses Flask with a public API that can be used for interaction with touchscreen music apps running on phones or tablets.
 More information is in the paper (to be added soon).

+Have a look at [how RoboJam is used in a touchscreen app](https://vimeo.com/242251501).

 Here's an example:

 ![](https://github.com/cpmpercussion/robojam/raw/master/notebooks/example_unconditioned_1.png)